jruydemir/recipes/sauces/yellow_taco_sauce.md

 Preparation
 ===========
 1. Bring a medium pot of water to a boil.
-Add the dried chiles and serranos.
+Add the dried chiles and serrano.

 UNFINISHED

 Notes
 =====

-Especially good with battered fried prawns, corn torillas, pico, and shredded red cabbage.
+Especially good with battered fried prawns, corn tortillas, pico, and shredded red cabbage.